jwlashley/MCL-MyVersion/README.md

 # MCL-Rework
- Reworking my company's website for fun.
+ Reworking the MCL website for fun.

+ Updated website from Pre-built Wordpress to Custom built HTML & CSS w/ Bootstrap 5 and FontAwesome 5